Loaye/data-structures/README.md

 We inherited all the methods from Singly Linked List.
 The only difference is that we were more explicit with our *pop()* method to work for the stack.
 In case the stack is empty, the method raises an *IndexError*.

 #### Push
-* The *push()* method pushes a new Node into a stack.
+* *push()* method pushes a new Node into a stack.
 This stack uses FILO, which is First In Last Out.
 * Time Complexity  = O(1)

 #### Pop
-* The *pop()* method removes a new Node off the top of the stack.
+* *pop()* method removes a new Node off the top of the stack.
 This stack uses FILO, which is First In Last Out.
 * Time Complexity = O(1)